-''Alcoholism'' is far more serious than even the alcohol abuse that can become it and that is always a part of it.
+''Alcoholism'' is even far more serious than alcohol abuse.
+Alcohol abuse can become alcoholism and is always a part of it.
 The difference between alcoholism and alcohol abuse is that alcoholism is a literal physical and emotional ''addiction'' to alcohol itself.
-Someone who is abusing alcohol but who is not addicted (yet) can, even if they drink problematically, manage their drinking.
+Someone who is abusing alcohol but isn't addicted (yet) can, even if they drink problematically, manage their drinking.
 TheAlcoholic cannot, at least not without outside help and therapy in almost all cases.

 * The alcohol abuser may binge drink at every party and may even get busted for DUI leaving one - but he/she can go days without drinking with no ill effect, ''can'' drink moderately, and/or can just go "you know, I don't want to get plastered at ''this'' party."
 It is a ''want'' for alcohol, even at the expense of one's health or other consequences.